valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 ```

 We're up to 416,000 requests per second (reminder this is the average between the two operations).
 The mathmaticians out there might notice that this speed up is a lot more than the expected 47% increase.
 It's a 73% increase in requests per second.
 What's happening?!

-I actually had to take this one back to the Valkey team to figure out and we've yet to figure out exactly what is happening here.

 ## Adding IO Threading